 More than 500 of our graduates currently hold various positions in Canada and throughout the world.
 We pride ourselves on providing our students the education necessary, not only to work in the field, but to actually push the discipline forward.

 In 2001 we launched our graduate program in health informatics.
-It now includes an on-campus MSc degree program, an online MSc program, where health professionals have the opportunity to earn a MSc in Health Informatics over two years while continuing to work in the field.
-PhDs in Health Informatics are available by special arrangement.
+It now includes an on-campus MSc degree program, and a distributed MSc program, where health professionals have the opportunity to earn a MSc in Health Informatics while continuing to work in the field.
+A PhD in Health Informatics is also available.

 In 2010, we introduced a double Master of Nursing and Master of Science in Health Informatics degree program.
-This double degree program gives nurses who are interested in health informatics the opportunity to develop graduate level competencies in both nursing and health informatics over a three-year period.
+This double degree program gives nurses who are interested in health informatics the opportunity to develop graduate level competencies in both nursing and health informatics.

 The next generation of health informaticians

 The world of health care and health informatics has changed over the years and our renowned faculty members are at the leading edge of this transformation.
 These changes underlie the need for skilled health informaticians who possess a global understanding of problems along with the ability to deal with local issues.
 Our aim is to nourish this next generation of health informaticians—to give them the education and experiential learning necessary to succeed.